cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/character-analysis.md

 (*italic* = summary)

 Macbeth's reaction to the prophecy is skeptical although he does realise that he is ambitious although he does realise that he is ambitious he puts it to the back of the mind.
-However, when the first part becomes a really he then writes to his wife informing her of what has happened
+However, when the first part becomes true he then writes to his wife informing her of what has happened

 When he arrives home Macbeth allow his weaknesses to be exploited by his wife enabling her to manipulate him into action in hope of fulfilling the rest of the prophecy.
 We learn that Macbeth conforms to the traditional gender roles of the time.
 When his masculinity, bravery, ambition and love for his wife is questioned, he goes along with his wife's plans